-Tokuyama Corporation (hereinafter "the Company," "Tokuyama" or "we") hereby announces that the Board of Directors of the Company, at its meeting held on May 11, 2012, determined to renew a policy (hereinafter "the Policy") regarding the Large-Scale Purchase of Tokuyama's shares, as explained in the following, and make a proposal on the agenda to seek shareholders' approval of the renewal of the Policy at the 148th Ordinary General Shareholders' Meeting") to be held on June 26, 2012.
+Tokuyama Corporation (hereinafter "the Company," "Tokuyama" or "we") hereby announces that the Board of Directors of the Company, at its meeting held on April 30, 2015, determined to renew a policy (hereinafter "the Policy") regarding the Large-Scale Purchase of Tokuyama's shares, as explained in the following, and make a proposal on the agenda to seek shareholders' approval of the renewal of the Policy at the 151st Ordinary General Shareholders' Meeting (hereinafter "this Ordinary General Shareholders' Meeting") to be held on June 24, 2015.
 The renewal of the Policy is based on the "Basic Policy Regarding Persons Who Control the Company's Decisions on Financial Matters and Business Policies" (hereinafter the "Basic Policy") as defined in the clause in Paragraph 3 of Article 118 of the Enforcement Regulations of the Companies Act.
 It is one of our measures to prevent the Company's decisions on financial matters and business policies from being controlled by persons deemed inappropriate according to the Basic Policy (Article 118, Paragraph 3, B(2), of the Enforcement Regulations of the Companies Act).

-At the meeting of the Board of Directors held on May 12, 2009, Tokuyama determined to adopt the Policy Regarding Large-Scale Purchases of Tokuyama Corporation's Shares (Anti-Takeover Measures) (hereinafter the "Former Policy"), which was announced in a press release as of the following day.
-Later, at the 145th Ordinary General Shareholders' Meeting held on June 25, 2009, the Former Policy was approved by a majority of the vote of shareholders, thereby continuing the Former Policy.
+At the meeting of the Board of Directors held on May 11, 2012, Tokuyama determined to adopt the Policy Regarding Large-Scale Purchases of Tokuyama Corporation's Shares (Anti-Takeover Measures) (hereinafter the "Former Policy"), which was announced in a press release as of the aforementioned day.
+Later, at the 148th Ordinary General Shareholders' Meeting held on June 26, 2012, the Former Policy was approved by a majority of the vote of shareholders, thereby continuing the Former Policy.
+The Former Policy has been effective until the closing of this Ordinary General Shareholders' Meeting.
 The Policy is a renewed version of the Former Policy.